-This tiny state park is only 98 acres in total and offers visitors few amenities.
+This tiny state park is only 98 acres in size and offers visitors few amenities.
 The park really only has one thing – Prairie Dogs!
 Greycliff Prairie Dog State Park is home to a colony of black-tailed prairie dogs that are easy to spot and fun to watch.
-The park is right at an I 90 exit, making it perfect for quick visits.
+The park is 16 miles east of Big Timber, MT right at an I 90 exit making it perfect for quick visits.

 It’s hard to imagine that a park could be easier to find than this one.
 It’s right off Interstate 90 at Exit 377, the Greycliff exit.
 The state park is well signed and easy to find.
 It’s on the south side of the highway and just east of the exit on the frontage road.
 The directions make it sound more complicated than it is.
 Montana Fish, Wildlife & Parks administers Greycliff Prairie Dog State Park and there is no fee for admission.